AlbaraaAloush/SignUpForm/README.md

 # SignUpForm

-this project is intended to be submitted to TheOdinProject.com as part of my leaarning projects.
+this project is intended to be submitted to TheOdinProject.com as part of my learning projects.